callmeradical/callmeradical.github.io/content/post/experimenting-with-go-plugins-using-docker.md

 ```

 By abstracting out the build process and where the commands actually run, we can now
-safely develop Go plugins on not only linux, but also Windows and Mac OS X.
+safely develop Go plugins on not only linux, but also Windows and Mac OS X. Also note
+that using make self documents common commands we use from our disparate tools, and
+provides working examples of those commands.